OWASP/www-board-candidates/bil_corry.md

 #### How will you help active projects thrive and become more recognized and used by the software industry?

+Projects thrive when they have enough volunteers to continue to improve the project, and a community of users that adopt the project and provide feedback.
+Projects become used and recognized when they meet a need in a substantial way.
+The Board can help Projects in three ways:
+# Provide budget support
+# Provide promotional opportunities (website, conferences, etc)
+# Provide an operating framework
+You’ll notice that none of the above guarantees a project will thrive or be adopted more widely.
+That’s because the Project, not the Board, is the primary driver of its success.
+The Board could become more involved, but I suspect Projects would prefer their autonomy.
+All of that said, Projects are an important part of delivering the mission of OWASP and as a Board member, I would be open to exploring new ways to support them.

 #### Please describe any previous experience you have had running or on the board of a large international non-profit.